 Towards breathable skyscrapers

-Cladding a building with dynamic materials that change shape, function and attitude allows a building to “breathe” without the need for centralized control.
+Covering a building with dynamic materials that change shape, functions and attitudes allows a building to “breathe” without the need for centralized control.

 A real perspiration, and it is no coincidence that we speak of intelligent skin.
 Something similar to a “memory” metal mesh, but with additional features suitable for use in the construction field.

 “When it's hot, we want the building's skin to open all its pores to absorb the air.
 When it's cold, however, we want the structure to protect itself.
 Without using external mechanical devices or electrical devices ", says Maryam Mansoori of Texas A&M University.

 Intelligent metallic leather: materials under study